Hip-hop culture

-Hip-hop culture is an art movement that emerged in New York City, in the borough of The Bronx, primarily within the black community.
+Hip-hop culture is an art movement that emerged in New York City, in the borough of the Bronx, primarily within the black community.
 (Note: It is argued as to whether hip hop started in the South or West Bronx.)
-Hip Hop as an art form and culture has been heavily influenced by both male and female artists.
-It is characterized by the key elements of rapping, (Note: Also called MCing or emceeing) DJing and turntablism, and breakdancing; other elements include graffiti, beatboxing, street entrepreneurship, hip hop language, and hip-hop fashion.
+Hip-hop as an art form and culture has been heavily influenced by both male and female artists.
+It is characterized by the key elements of rapping, (Note: Also called MCing or emceeing) DJing and turntablism, and breakdancing; other elements include graffiti, beatboxing, street entrepreneurship, hip-hop language, and hip-hop fashion.

-Many cite hip-hop's emergence as beginning in August 1973 when brother–sister duo DJ Kool Herc and Cindy Campbell hosted the first documented indoor hip hop party and culture event in the Bronx; Helping to spark the rise of the genre.
-However many hiphop pioneers and historians contend that Hip Hop did not have just one founding father.
+Many cite hip-hop's emergence as beginning in August 1973 when brother–sister duo DJ Kool Herc and Cindy Campbell hosted the first documented indoor hip-hop party and culture event in the Bronx; Helping to spark the rise of the genre.
+However many hip-hop pioneers and historians contend that hip-hop did not have just one founding father.
 The black Spades street gang and Disco King Mario of the Bronxdale Houses are also considered vital in the early origins of hip-hop culture and music.
 Disco King Mario hosted and organized outdoor hip-hop culture events, and park jams that predated DJ Kool Herc's 1973 indoor hip-hop party.
 DJ Kool Herc was also among the attendees at Disco King Mario's hip-hop events.
 Since then hip-hop culture has spread to both urban and suburban communities throughout the United States and subsequently the world.
 These elements were adapted and developed considerably, particularly as the art forms spread to new continents and merged with local styles in the 1990s and subsequent decades.
-Even as the movement continues to expand globally and explore myriad styles and art forms, including hip-hop theater and hip hop film, the four foundational elements provide coherence and a strong foundation for hip hop culture.
+Even as the movement continues to expand globally and explore myriad styles and art forms, including hip-hop theater and hip-hop film, the four foundational elements provide coherence and a strong foundation for hip-hop culture.

-Hip hop is simultaneously a new and old phenomenon; the importance of sampling tracks, beats, and basslines from old records to the art form means that much of the culture has revolved around the idea of updating classic recordings, attitudes, and experiences for modern audiences.
-Sampling older culture and reusing it in a new context or a new format is called "flipping" in hip hop culture.
-Hip hop music follows in the footsteps of earlier African-American-rooted and Latino musical genres such as blues, jazz, rag-time, funk, salsa, and disco to become one of the most practiced genres worldwide.
+Hip-hop is simultaneously a new and old phenomenon; the importance of sampling tracks, beats, and basslines from old records to the art form means that much of the culture has revolved around the idea of updating classic recordings, attitudes, and experiences for modern audiences.
+Sampling older culture and reusing it in a new context or a new format is called "flipping" in hip-hop culture.
+Hip-hop music follows in the footsteps of earlier African-American-rooted and Latino musical genres such as blues, jazz, rag-time, funk, salsa, and disco to become one of the most practiced genres worldwide.

-In the 2000s, with the rise of new media platforms such as online music streaming services, fans discovered and downloaded or streamed hip hop music through social networking sites beginning with Blackplanet & Myspace, as well as from websites like YouTube, Worldstarhiphop, SoundCloud, and Spotify.
+In the 2000s, with the rise of new media platforms such as online music streaming services, fans discovered and downloaded or streamed hip-hop music through social networking sites beginning with BlackPlanet & Myspace, as well as from websites like YouTube, WorldStarHipHop, SoundCloud, and Spotify.